-You can use Microsoft® Internet Explorer® (IE) 7.x and higher (on Windows® operating systems only) or Mozilla® Firefox® 3.0.6 or higher (on all operating systems) to access the Rack PDU through its Web interface.
-Other commonly available browsers may work but have not been fully tested by APC by Schneider Electric.
+You can use Microsoft® Internet Explorer® (IE) 7.x and higher (on Windows® operating systems only) or Mozilla® Firefox® 3.0.6 or higher (on all operating systems) to access the Rack PDU through its Web UI.
+Other commonly available browsers may work but have not been fully tested by APC.

 The Rack PDU cannot work with a proxy server.
-Before you can use a Web browser to access the Web interface of the Rack PDU, you must do one of the following:
+Before you can use a Web browser to access the Web UI of the Rack PDU, you must do one of the following: